SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 ## Changing the Settings.

-* I change the volumes visibility on the Dock at `Settings > Appearance > Dock > Configure dock behaviour`, if required.
+* I change the volumes visibility on the Dock at `Settings > Ubuntu Desktop > Dock > Configure dock behavior > Show Volumes and Devices`, if required.

-* I change where new icons appear at `Settings > Appearance > Position of New Icons`, if required.
+* I change where new icons appear at `Settings > Ubuntu Desktop > Position of New Icons`, if required.

 * I change to Dark Mode at `Settings > Appearance > Style`, if required.